 One perk of being a homeowner is that the IRS offers a significant tax break if you sell at a profit.
 Single filers can exclude up to $250,000 in gains from the sale of a primary home from taxation.
 That amount doubles to $500,000 for married couples who file a joint return.

-If you like your rental property enough to live in it, you could convert it to a primary residence to avoid capital gains tax.
+If you like your rental property enough to live in it, you could convert it to a primary residence to reduce your capital gains tax liability.
+However, you would still be required to pay depreciation recapture tax on any depreciation previously claimed on the property.
 There are some rules, however, that the IRS enforces.
 For one, you have to own the home for at least five years.
 Additionally, you have to live in it for at least two out of five years before you sell it.

 This might be something to consider if you’re no longer interested in owning a rental property for income or you’d like to move from your current home into a rental.